 Q: How often should I have my chimney cleaned?

-The National Fire Protection Association recommends annual inspection.
-The cleaning frequency depends on how much you use it.
-If you burn wood regularly (more than 50 fires per year), you should have it cleaned annually.
-Gas fireplaces need less frequent cleaning but still require annual inspection.
+The National Fire Protection Association recommends an inspection every year.
+How often it needs cleaning depends on how hard you use it.
+If you burn wood a lot (more than 50 fires a season), get it cleaned annually.
+Gas fireplaces need less cleaning but still want that yearly inspection.

 Q: Can I sweep the chimney myself?

-Technically, yes – there’s no law against it.
-But here’s the thing: professional chimney sweeps (like me) have specialized equipment, training to identify problems you might miss, and insurance.
-I’ve seen DIY sweeps that missed serious structural issues or didn’t remove all the creosote.
-Is saving $200 worth potentially missing a problem that could burn your house down?
+Technically, sure – no law against it.
+But here's the catch.
+A professional sweep like me has the right equipment, the training to spot problems you'd walk right past, and insurance if something goes wrong up there.
+I've followed behind DIY jobs that missed cracked tiles or left half the creosote in place.
+Is saving $200 worth missing the one thing that could burn your house down?

 Q: What's that smell coming from my fireplace in the summer?

-That’s usually creosote combined with moisture.
-Creosote has a distinct, unpleasant odor that intensifies when humidity is high.
-The solution?
-A good cleaning and possibly a chimney cap to keep moisture out.
-Sometimes I also recommend applying a chimney deodorizer to the flue.
+That's usually creosote mixing with humidity.
+Creosote has a sharp, nasty odor that gets stronger when the air's damp.
+The fix is a good cleaning, and often a chimney cap to keep moisture out in the first place.
+Sometimes I'll also put a chimney deodorizer down the flue to knock out what's left.

 Q: How do I know if I need a new chimney liner?